kinnara-digital-studio/kecak-workflow/docs/scheduler.md

 4. Save

-After you create the Scheduler, don't forget to click button "save" for saving the scheduler.
+After you create the scheduler, don't forget to click button "save" for saving the scheduler.